scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 In this document we therefore focus on each component, describing its functionality, dependencies and relationships to existing protocols.
 The goal is not to describe each component specification, rather to provide a basis for discussions about the engineering decisions that made SCION what it is.
 We first start from core components, that form a SCION minimal stack.
 We then move onto extensions and additional components.

-TODO: Feedback Corine.. in the introduction, reiterate why the properties that SCION offers are actually needed and relevant..
-Adrian wanted to actually achieve them.
-For each property, we can first stress how the current Internet fulfils these properties, and then stress why SCION achieves them better.
-We can do this for the 3 core components.
-So overall, for each property, first explain why they are important, why they cannot be achieved, and why SCION's approach achieves them.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, please refer to {{CHUAT22}}.

 ## Design goals